V and H cam calibration

 Click the above image and scroll down to Q 16 to read more about standard LA speed adjustments.

 for V and H cam camera setups

-Note that there will be a standard factory set extended calibration for XY camera setups but if you'd like calibrate your system yourself then this is how
+Note that there is a standard factory set extended calibration for XY camera setups but if you'd like calibrate your system yourself then this is how

 The V and Hcam calibration method involves using a black or dark long rod with a movable white plastic tube or paper roll attached to one end